git-moss/DrivenByMossWiki/Arturia-Beatstep.md

 ## Installation

 Load the respective template from the folder _resources/Beatstep_ into the device by using Arturias Midi Control Center.
+Make sure that the Global MIDI channel is set to 3.

 ## Features